Skip to contents

 • Health surveys: Displaying health behaviors or outcomes by demographics

-The create_stackedbar() function provides a comprehensive solution for creating publication-ready stacked bar charts from survey data.
-Its extensive customization options, automatic data handling capabilities, and interactive features make it an invaluable tool for social science researchers.
+The viz_stackedbar() function provides a unified, comprehensive solution for creating publication-ready stacked bar charts from survey data.
+Its two flexible modes handle the most common visualization needs:

 Key advantages include: